-AHF/WUCNetwork is a 501(c)(3) nonprofit organization dedicated to women and their children from underserved communities facing critical economic/provisional needs.
-Our mission: Repairing Homes, Building Women, Changing Lives - We Educate, Motivate, Empower and Inspire Women using actual Tools and Home Repair Applications.
+WUCNetwork is a 501(c)(3) nonprofit organization dedicated to women, their children and elderly in underserved communities facing critical economic/provisional needs.
+Our mission: Repairing Homes, Building Women, Changing Lives!
+We Educate, Motivate, Empower and Inspire Women using actual Tools and Home Repair Applications.

-The “Women Under Construction Network Power Tool Socials” series began in 2014.
-Each event advances a home repair theme, pairs an educational objective with a motivational focus and provides giveaways (hammers, plungers, and other home-related items).
+The Women Under Construction Network “Power Tool Socials” our signature series began in 2014.
+Each event advances a home repair theme, pairs an educational objective with a motivational focus and provides giveaways (hammers, drills, plungers, and other home-related items).
 The Power Tool Socials have served thousands of women from all walks of life.
 Proceeds from these events along with grants and private contributions help support WUCN’s charitable work.

-Additional AHF/WUCNetwork services include:
+Additional WUCNetwork services include:

-Financial Stability Training and Motivational Seminars
+Financial Stability Training and Motivational Seminars with a Building Theme

-The At Home organization/WUCN parallels life effectively through actual tools and home repair.
+The Women Under Construction Network parallels life effectively through actual tools and home repair.
 This method of “real home repair” is demonstrated through television, internet, webcasts, radio, print media, campaigns, and motivational events.
-Additionally, our At Home organizations partner with non-profits and corporations to deliver the At Home message, which is foundational, timeless and does not change.
-Our message of Repairing Homes, Building Women and Changing Lives is appropriate in every women’s world, no matter their ethnicity, age, or socioeconomic status.
-Ultimately, the At Home message at its core will motivate, educate, empower women AND glorify God.
+Additionally, WUCNetwork establishes partnerships with other non-profits and for-profit corporations to deliver a foundational, timeless message of home and life repair.
+Our mission of Repairing Homes, Building Women, Changing Lives is appropriate in every woman’s world, no matter their ethnicity, culture, age, or socioeconomic status.
+Ultimately, the WUCN message at its core will motivate, educate, empower women AND glorify God.